openshift/source-to-image/docs/cli.md

 ***NOTE:*** If the ref is invalid or not present in the source repository then the build will fail.

-Build a Ruby application from a GIT source, overriding the scripts URL from a local directory, and specifying the scripts and sources be placed in `/opt` directory:
+Build a Ruby application from a Git source, overriding the scripts URL from a local directory, and specifying the scripts and sources be placed in `/opt` directory:

 ```